User8395/las/README.md

 ## Updates (bottom to top)

+### March 7, 2023
+#### Added
++ You can now install the Hello World app
+	- Removal capability is next
++ "Performing operations" screen.

+#### Changed
++ Comments have been added to the `main.js` file.

+#### Fixed
++ App page's "Get" button does not change to "Queued" when the app has been added to queue.

 ### March 3, 2023
 #### Added
 + You can now queue an app for installation.
-+ "Queue" screen, accessible by clicking the download icon in the navbar.
++ "Queue" screen, accessible by clicking the download icon in the top bar.

 #### Fixed
-+ Maximize button doesn't stay the same across pages
++ Maximize button icon doesn't stay the same across pages

 ### March 1, 2023 (in the evening)
 #### Added
-+ "App info" screen
++ "App info" screen.
 	- Installation capability is coming soon.

 ### March 1, 2023 (right after midnight...)